Technivorm vs Bonavita – Side by Side Comparison

 Technivorm brews at a slightly lower temperature, which makes a smoother cup, whereas Bonavita makes a bolder cup because of the higher brewing temperature.

-This directly affects temperature of the finished product, Moccamaster producing a slightly colder cup.
+This directly affects the temperature of the finished product, Moccamaster producing a slightly colder cup.
 Piping hot coffee lovers can fix this by using a pre-warmed carafe.

 Bonavita has a Melitta brew basket, and it takes number 4 cone filters.
 The Technivorm also uses number 4 cone filters.
 The difference between the two brew baskets is that the Technivorm has an open top design, which allows access to the grounds.
 In contrast, Bonavita has no access to the brew basket, but you don’t really need it because the showerhead ensures a full saturation of the coffee grounds.
 Moccamaster does a decent job saturating the grinds, but best results are obtained when you stir in to make sure all the grinds are wet.